picosh/docs/posts/custom-domains.md

 In that case, you need to get the IP address of the service you want to point to and then use that as an `A` record.

-> WARNING: We make no gaurentees that our IP addresses will stay the same.
-Use
+> WARNING: We make **no** guarantees that our IP addresses will stay the same.
-> at your own risk!
+> Use at your own risk!